tashviii/ODT2026-ProjectManagementTemplate/README.md

 ## 5.1 Definition of “Playable”
 Your project will be considered complete only if these conditions are met.

-- [ ] `The 8x8 LED matrix correctly displays placed blocks in colour and updates in real time`
+- [+] `The 8x8 LED matrix correctly displays placed blocks in colour and updates in real time`
-- [ ] `The 5×5 preview region on the second matrix correctly shows the upcoming block in white`
+- [+] `The 5×5 preview region on the second matrix correctly shows the upcoming block in white`
-- [ ] `All five buttons respond correctly to the input`
+- [+] `All five buttons respond correctly to the input`
-- [ ] `Clearing lines works smoothly and in sync with the flash of the green LED`
+- [+] `Clearing lines works smoothly and in sync with the flash of the green LED`
-- [ ] `The game correctly detects when no more placement is possible, triggering the red LED and clearing the whole board`
+- [+] `The game correctly detects when no more placement is possible, triggering the red LED and clearing the whole board`

 ## 5.2 Minimum Viable Version
 What is the smallest version of this project that still delivers the core experience?

 **Response:**
-A working version where the player can place blocks on the 8×8 matrix using the five buttons, lines clear when completed and the game ends and resets correctly.
-The 5×5 preview matrix, LCD screen and NeoPixel ring are part of the minimum viable version since they are central to the designed experience.
+`A working version where the player can place blocks on the 8×8 matrix using the five buttons, lines clear when completed and the game ends and resets correctly.
+The 5×5 preview matrix, LCD screen and NeoPixel ring are part of the minimum viable version since they are central to the designed experience.`

 ## 5.3 Stretch Features
 What features are nice to have but not essential?

-- A high score that persists across resets, stored in the ESP32's non-volatile memory and shown on the LCD at game over
+- `A high score that persists across resets, stored in the ESP32's non-volatile memory and shown on the LCD at game over`
-- A difficulty or speed mode where a time limit per placement is enforced, adding pressure
+- `A difficulty or speed mode where a time limit per placement is enforced, adding pressure`
-- Sound effects using a small buzzer
+- `Sound effects using a small buzzer`

 ---